hjrayd/hjrayd/README.md

 ## Welcome !
 I'm Hajar and i'm currently in training to become a Web Developer.
 Currently, i'm learning PHP and SQL.
-I love coding and creating new projects !
+I love coding and creating new projects so feel free to watch my repositories !